nuxt-community/typescript-template/README.md

 ## FAQ

-- Q. How about providing sample usage of "xyz"?
+- Q. How about providing sample usage of "xyz" (The name of OSS which you want to use)?
   - A. Recommend running into [create-nuxt-app](https://github.com/nuxt/create-nuxt-app).
 This template aims to provide a minimal sample that follows the latest version of Nuxt.js and [@nuxt/typescript](https://github.com/nuxt/typescript).
 - Q. I think the usage of Vuex is not typed enough...?
   - A. We know!
 We desire the next major version of Vuex (v4) saves our bacon.